BARTENDER BALANCE: JOURNEY TO A HEALTHIER, HAPPIER YOU

 THE BARTENDER’S DETOX PLAN

-Professional Nutritionist and Author of ‘The Detox Bible’ Rob Hobson shares his top tips for rebooting your system during busy times behind the bar.
+Rob Hobson shares his top tips for rebooting your system after a busy festive season behind the bar.